sjentsch/lsjDocs/Ch04/Ch04_Descriptives_1.rst

 can expand the section marked ``Statistics``.
 Click on the checkbox marked ``Mode`` and you will see the modal value presented in the ``Descriptives`` Table, as in :numref:`fig-aflsmall_margins_mode`.
-So the 2010 data suggest you should bet on a 3 point margin.
+So the 2010 data suggest you should bet on a 3-point margin.

 .. ----------------------------------------------------------------------------